HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### LCP preloading

-When the LCP image is not statically discoverable, [preloading](https://web.dev/preload-critical-assets/) can be an effective way to minimize the load delay.
+When the LCP image is not statically discoverable, <a hreflang="en" href="https://web.dev/preload-critical-assets/">preloading</a> can be an effective way to minimize the load delay.
 Of course, it would be better if the resource was statically discoverable to begin with, but addressing that may require rearchitecting the way the page loads.
 Preloading is somewhat of a quick fix by comparison, as it can be implemented with a single HTTP header or `meta` tag.

 {{ figure_markup(
   content="0.56%",